Evolution, Ecology & Organismal Biology

-It is your responsibility to stay in touch with your major adviser and graduate advisory committee.
+It is your responsibility to stay in touch with your major adviser and graduate dissertation committee.
 Likewise, you are ultimately responsible for seeing that you comply with the regulations of the Department of Biology and the UNC Graduate School.
 Failure to comply may result in losing your financial support or in being dismissed from the program.

 GRADUATE DEGREES OFFERED

 Every graduate student must gain an understanding of the breadth and depth of the field of Biology as it is treated among various traditional disciplines.
 This is accomplished in three ways.
 First, each student is required to register for the Biology 891 seminar course in the fall semester for the first two years in the program.
 Second, the student will complete 3 graduate seminars during the course of their studies in addition to the two semesters of 891.
-The third way is through a course of study prescribed by each student’s graduate advisory committee.
+The third way is through a course of study prescribed by each student’s graduate dissertation committee.

 For a Master’s degree a minimum of 30 hours of graduate credit is required with at least 18 credits in courses in their field of study.
 At least three hours of these courses must take the form of research and completion of the thesis (MS, Biology 993) or library report (MA, Biology 992).

 Each Ph.D. student, in addition to taking Biology 891, must register for Biology 994 for a minimum of 6 credit hours (2 semesters) and must continue to register for 994 in subsequent academic semesters (fall/spring) until degree is completed.
-There are no other course requirements for the Ph.D. except those designated by (1) the student’s preliminary evaluation committee at the Orientation Meeting (see D below), and (2) the student’s graduate advisory committee at the Oral Comprehensive Exam (see E below).
+There are no other course requirements for the Ph.D. except those designated by (1) the student’s preliminary evaluation committee at the Orientation Meeting (see D below), and (2) the student’s graduate dissertation committee at the Oral Comprehensive Exam (see E below).

 Most EEOB students select a graduate adviser before beginning graduate school.
 For students doing rotations in several labs, however, the advisor may not be selected until after rotations are complete.
 Generally, you must choose an adviser by the end of your first year in graduate school.
 If you wish to change advisers or add a co-adviser, you must submit your request in writing to the Director of Graduate Studies for approval (these requests must include the reasons for the proposed change).
 In all cases, at least one adviser must be a faculty member in Biology.

-You must form a graduate advisory committee to oversee and guide your research by the end of your third semester, and preferably by the beginning of that semester.
+You must form a graduate dissertation committee to oversee and guide your research by the end of your third semester, and preferably by the beginning of that semester.
 This process is normally done in consultation with your adviser.
 Once each individual has agreed to serve on your committee, you should submit this list of the proposed members to the Director of Graduate Studies (via the Graduate Student Services Manager) for approval.